zack-bitcoin/amoveo/docs/progress_reports/forking_concerns.md

 This shows that low value ambiguous forks of equal height can be healed easily by Nakamoto consensus.

 In bitcoin, any time someone spends a large enough value of bitcoins, this creates an incentive for them to rebuild bitcoin from before when they made the payment.
 They do not succeed in causing double-spends.
 This shows that high value ambigious forks can be prevented, as long as there are enough confirmations.

-## 5 type of teams
+## 5 types of teams

 For a fork to survive, then all 5 of these groups need to have participants on both sides of the fork:
 * investors